SH801/haselwimmer/TESTREADME.md

 Tap "OK" on any dialogs requesting permission.
 4. Download and install "Android SDK" from: http://developer.android.com/sdk/index.html
-5. Launch "eclipse" from within the "adt-bundle-XXX\eclipse" folder to start "Android Developer Tools".
+5. Launch "eclipse" from within the "adt-bundle-XXX\eclipse" folder.
+This will launch "Android Developer Tools".
 6. Go to "File -> Import -> General: Existing Projects Into Workspace", navigate to the main "UcamCardreader" folder and click "OK".
 7. Click on "UcamCardreader" in the "Package Explorer" window and go to "Run -> Debug As -> Android Application".
 You should see your Android device listed in the top of the dialog box.
-Click "OK" to install the card reader application on your Android device and start debugging.
+Select your device and click "OK" to install / debug the card reader application on your device.
-8. To check the application is working correctly, follow the instructions at: http://card.careers.cam.ac.uk/apps
+8. Check the application is working correctly by following the instructions at: http://card.careers.cam.ac.uk/apps

 Specifics of the application